A Grant Program to Nurture New Ideas at Carnegie Mellon

 One of the defining characteristics of Carnegie Mellon is a continuous flow of new ideas, experiments, startups, collaborations and inventions.

-ProSEED is a CMU-wide initiative designed to provide seed funding to build on this strength and encourage boundary-crossing creativity and novel experimentation — to carry out our mission of research and teaching, improve the quality of life at the university, synergize resources, and strengthen collaboration across the university.
+ProSEED is a CMU-wide initiative designed to coordinate and provide seed funding to build on this strength and encourage boundary-crossing creativity and novel experimentation — to carry out our mission of research and teaching, improve the quality of life at the university, synergize resources, and strengthen collaboration across the university.

 Learn more about ProSEED Seed Grants.